Islamic criminal law in Aceh: Legislative history

 In March 2018, Aceh's sharia and human rights bureau started conducting research and consulting public opinion for the introduction of capital punishment, specifically beheading, as punishment for severe crimes such as murder.
-Although Indonesia has the death penalty, in 2018, the central government warned that Aceh's plan to usher in beheading as a punishment for murder was banned under existing national laws.
+Although Indonesia has the death penalty, the central government warned that Aceh's plan to usher in beheading as a punishment for murder was banned under existing national laws.
+Aceh's provincial government then apologized, stating that the latter was an individual's opinion and the provincial government have no plans to introduce death penalty in the future.